Skip to content Skip to footer

 Directories on the web; dataset distributions

-A Directory File Entry or Dataset identifier expressed as an absolute URL on the web can be harder to download than a File because it consists of multiple resources.
-It is RECOMMENDED that such directories have a complete listing of their content in hasPart, enabling download traversal, or are themselves RO-Crates.
+A Directory File Entity or Dataset identifier expressed as an absolute URL on the web can be harder to download than a File because it consists of multiple resources.
+It is RECOMMENDED that such directories have a complete listing of their content in hasPart, enabling download traversal, or are themselves RO-Crates (see Referencing other RO-Crates).

 Downloadable dataset